Kamp Theorem for Pomset Languages of Higher Dimensional Automata: Omitted proofs

-This Mazurkiewicz trace represents not just one execution of the system, but a set of executions; in fact, it describes the same situation as the whole HDA on the left of \Cref{fig:HDA-pomset}.
-In contrast, the pomset on the right of \Cref{fig:HDA-pomset} represents only one specific execution of this HDA, depicted by the path in red.
-Thus, despite using the same mathematical structure (pomsets), their intuitive meaning is quite different: \begin{itemize} \item For Mazurkiewicz traces, $a \to b$ denotes causal dependency.
-When two events are incomparable, they are independent, i.e., it does not matter in which order they occur. \item For HDA pomsets, $a \to b$ indicates that $a$ terminates before $b$ starts.
-When two events are incomparable, they occur simultaneously, i.e., the time intervals during which they are executed overlap. \end{itemize} This difference in meaning results in several differences in the formal definitions: \begin{enumerate}[(i)] \item HDA pomsets are always required to be \emph{interval orders} (see \Cref{def-interval-order}).
-This is not the case for Mazurkiewicz traces: for instance, the dependence graph depicted above is not an interval order. \item For HDA, it may very well be the case that $a \to b$ (i.e., $a$ happens before $b$) in one execution, while $a$ and $b$ are incomparable (i.e., simultaneous) in another execution.
+The set of Mazurkiewicz traces can be described as the free partially commutative monoid over a dependence alphabet.
+Thus, a trace is an equivalence class of finite words where some letters are allowed to commute.
+Equivalently, they can also be regarded as pomsets, using their \emph{dependence graph}.
+In the dependence graph of a Mazurkiewicz trace, $a \to b$ denotes causal dependency.
+Two incomparable events are independent, i.e., it does not matter in which order they occur.
+In contrast, for HDA pomsets, the precedence order $a \to b$ indicates that~$a$ terminates before $b$ starts, and two events are incomparable when they are simultaneous (i.e., the time intervals during which they are executed overlap).
+This semantic distinction results in several technical differences: \begin{enumerate}[(i)] \item HDA pomsets are always required to be \emph{interval orders} (see \Cref{def-interval-order}).
+This is not the case for Mazurkiewicz traces. \item For HDA, it may very well be the case that $a \to b$ (i.e., $a$ happens before~$b$) in one execution, while $a$ and $b$ are incomparable (i.e., simultaneous) in another execution.
 This is not allowed for Mazurkiewicz traces.
 Indeed, they are defined with respect to a dependence alphabet, which determines in advance which events may or may not be comparable in the dependence graph. \item Lastly, HDA pomsets actually have an extra relation $\eventorder$ called the \emph{event order}.
 Indeed, we require simultaneous events (events that are incomparable for the relation $\to$) to be ordered by the event order.
 This is a way of managing process identity: if two processes are running~$a$ in parallel, the event order allows to distinguish the two events~$a$. \end{enumerate}